Mercury (Marvel Comics): Mercury Falling

-After learning of Emma Frost's plan to have X-23 leave the school, Cessily takes Laura to Salem Center for coffee to cool Laura down.
-Just as Cessily realizes that Laura has feelings for Hellion, the coffee shop explodes.
-Facility agents led by Laura's former handler, Kimura come for one of them.
-Laura, believing it is her, begs Cessily to leave, but not before Kimura shoots Cessily with an electric bullet, incapacitating her.
-After capturing Cessily, Kimura leaves before Laura can recuperate from a grenade blast.
-At the lab, Cessily questions who they are and what they want but is given no answers.
-When she replies that her friends will come for her, Kimura informs that "The Elephant" (Mammomax) said the same thing while showing a picture of his corpse in a cell.
-Before dying, Stryker had requested a living weapon be made, a huge beast called Predator X. Mercury's metal skin was needed to give it added powers and durability.
-The Facility scientists strip some of Mercury's biometal, granting Predator X her powers.
-The experiments leave her physically and mentally traumatized, forcing her to recuperate for some time at the institute.
-She eventually regains some of her lost mass.
+After learning of Emma Frost's plan to have X-23 leave the school, Cessily takes X-23 to Salem Center for coffee to cool X-23 down.
+Just as Cessily realizes that X-23 has feelings for Hellion, the coffee shop explodes.
+Facility agents led by X-23's former handler, Kimura come for one of them.
+X-23, believing it is her, begs Cessily to leave, but not before Kimura shoots Cessily with an electric bullet, incapacitating her.
+After capturing Cessily, Kimura leaves before X-23 can recuperate from a grenade blast.
+At the lab, Cessily questions who they are and what they want, but is given no answers.
+Cessily has part of her metal removed and incorporated into Predator X, leaving her traumatized.

-Quest for Magik

-Mercury is recovering in bed after what happened to her in the last arc when the students are teleported to Limbo.
-She is held captive by Belasco but breaks free after he 'kills' X-23.
-She and Dust go up against Belasco and keep getting beaten down but refuse to give up, as both their mutant bodies are resistant to his magic and fight an inconclusive battle until Darkchylde and the other students arrive, teleported by Pixie.
-Mercury continues to fight alongside the other students, but can only watch as Belasco fends them off and proceeds to pull Earth into Limbo until he is defeated by Darkchylde and Pixie.

 World War Hulk

-Mercury is one of the students who intercept the Hulk.
+During the "World War Hulk" storyline, Mercury is one of the students who intercept the Hulk.
 Mercury helps in keeping Hulk pinned down in the first attack but is knocked away.
-When X-23 blinds him she joins in taking him down alongside Surge, Beast, and X-23 but they are all knocked away when Hulk's eyes grow back.
-Mercury gets back up and attacks him from behind but Hulk grabs her and squishes her against the ground.
-Later while the rest of the X-Men are still defeated from the Hulk's attack, Mercury tries one more time to defeat Hulk.
-During the course of the battle, the Hulk was shown the recent graveyards of all of the deceased mutants that died after M-Day.
-Mercury then describes in detail the deaths of Laurie Collins and Brian Cruz, causing Hulk to understand his self-righteous tantrum is wrongly directed towards the Illuminati, who banished him from Earth.
-Seeing these graveyards reminds Hulk of his fallen companions on Sakaar, and with that understanding, he leaves Xavier unharmed.
+When X-23 blinds the Hulk, Mercury joins in taking him down alongside Surge, Beast, and X-23, but they are all knocked away when Hulk's eyes heal.
+Mercury convinces Hulk that his anger is wrongly directed towards the Illuminati, who banished him from Earth.